Menu

 Carnarvon National Park is on Bidjara and Nuri Country.
 I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

-After our first, super rushed trip to Mount Moffatt in 2014, we went back last year to give us a bit more time in the park and explore all the walks and sights.
+I suggest you make the trek out to the Mount Moffatt section specifically and setting up camp for a few days.
+After our first, super rushed trip to Mount Moffatt in 2014, we’ve returned since to give us a bit more time in the park and explore—you can read my full Guide to Exploring Mount Moffatt for all the walking tracks and sights.

-CAMPING AT MOUNT MOFFATT: BACK TO BASICS
+BUSH CAMPING AT MOUNT MOFFATT

 With the closest town being at least four hours away (Injune: ~4-5 hours; Mitchell: ~6-7 hours), I’d definitely recommend camping in the national park, and not just going there as a day trip.

-All camping areas have water taps but don’t rely on water being available.
-It’s tank water and the tanks may or may not be full.
-In any case, you’ll probably want to boil it before drinking it.
+In any case, you’ll want to boil it before drinking it.
 Or just use it for things like washing your hands or the dishes.

 MOUNT MOFFATT CAMPING AREAS